SciComp8/Python_Programming/*Learn_Errors.md

 # Major types of errors in Python programming
 ## Syntax errors, also known as parsing errors
-The syntax errors indicate the syntax or structure of the code is incorrect.
+These errors occur when Python cannot parse your code due to incorrect syntax.
 They are detected by the compiler or the interpreter.

 ### Concatenate 2 different types of objects
   ```python
   print('6 % 6 = ' + 6 % 6)